TristanBeucher/tristanbeucher.github.io/_posts/2025-06-03-CCGT-Dispatch-Optimization-with-Bellman-Algorithm.md

 The asset itself has been described earlier with ramp-up delays, startup costs, efficiency curves, and emissions taken into account.
 The goal is to determine the optimal dispatch strategy hour by hour over the full month, which includes **744 hourly decisions**.

-We assume the plant is off for 20 hours when the month begins.
+We assume the plant is off for 20 hours when the month begins and the algorithm gives us the following production profile (which is compared with Clean Spark Spread in the picture below).
+You can observe that the captured Clean Spark Spread (i.e. the CSS when the plant is running) is well above the average CSS of the month.

 ![Results](../images/2025-06-03-results-bellman.png)

+The application of this program would generate around 2.8M euros for the asset's owner.
+Of course, this program is never perfectly applied because of operational aleas.
+Moreover the flexibility of the plant allow it to derive revenues from the participation in balancing mechanism or ancillary services.

 By running this optimization, we can visualize how a theoretically simple dispatch decision is in fact deeply influenced by the technical constraints and path dependencies of the asset.
 The result: a plant that starts and stops in a way that aligns not just with market prices, but with deeper economic and operational logic.
 This type of analysis is a valuable tool for plant operators and analysts alike, helping them understand when flexibility creates value, and how to unlock it.